karlhorky/dotfiles/tricks/gsuite-google-calendar-chrome-desktop-app-shortcut.md

 <img src="gsuite-google-calendar-chrome-desktop-app-shortcut-dock.png" alt="" />

-## Solution 2: Edit an Existing Web Manifest
+## Solution 2: Edit an Existing Web App Manifest

-For applications other than Google Calendar, you may have issues with the solution above, and you may have more success [editing an existing Web Manifest](https://github.com/karlhorky/pwa-tricks#change-starting-url-of-pwa-in-chrome).
+For applications other than Google Calendar, you may have issues with the solution above, and you may have more success [editing an existing Web App Manifest](https://github.com/karlhorky/pwa-tricks#change-starting-url-of-pwa-in-chrome).

 ## Alternative Offline Mode Solution